Child Labor and Forced Labor Reports

 Niger

-In 2021, Niger made moderate advancement in efforts to eliminate the worst forms of child labor.
-The government created the National Steering Committee to Combat Child Labor.
-In addition, Niger signed a memorandum of understanding with Nigeria, formalizing cooperation agreements between the two governments to improve their collective response to human trafficking.
-Further, the government developed a National Action Plan to Combat Trafficking in Persons and a Plan for Social and Economic Development.
+In 2022, Niger made minimal advancement in efforts to eliminate the worst forms of child labor.
+The government created a new committee to combat forced begging and held a workshop to revise the draft National Action Plan to Combat Child Labor.
 However, children in Niger are subjected to the worst forms of child labor, including in hereditary slavery and mining, each sometimes as a result of human trafficking.
 Children also perform dangerous tasks herding livestock.
-The minimum age for work does not meet international standards because it does not apply to children in unpaid or non-contractual work.
-In addition, the government made no efforts to address the ongoing practice of wahaya, a form of child slavery that was upheld as illegal by a Nigerien court in 2019.
-Lastly, gaps in labor law enforcement also remain, including insufficient funding for labor inspectors to conduct inspections.
+The minimum age for work does not meet international standards because it does not apply to children in informal work.
+In addition, the government made limited efforts to address the ongoing practice of wahaya, a form of child slavery that was upheld as illegal by a Nigerien court in 2019.
+Lastly, there are persistent gaps in labor law enforcement, including insufficient funding for labor inspectors to conduct inspections.

 Want this report plus over a thousand pages of research in the palm of